CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 But Wait, There's More!

-DEBUG Mode
+DEBUG Mode:
 Tired of guessing what's happening inside your trading robot?
 Activate DEBUG mode, and you'll get a detailed look into the stocks you're planning to purchase and sell, along with their ATR-derived buy and sell prices.
 It's like having X-ray vision for your trades!

-PRINT_DATABASE Option
+PRINT_DATABASE Option:
 Curious about your trading history or current positions?
 Turn on PRINT_DATABASE, and you'll see the entire Trade History and Positions tables printed right in your console!
 It's your trading journey at a glance!

-Market Hours Monitoring
+Market Hours Monitoring:
 Never worry about trading out of hours.
 The bot knows when the market is open and ensures that it only trades during those times.

-Easy Customization
+Easy Customization:
 Manage your stock selection by simply updating the 'electricity-or-utility-stocks-to-buy-list.txt' file.
 It's that simple!

-Logging
+Logging:
 Keep track of buy and sell signals with detailed logging.
 Every move is recorded, so you're never in the dark.

-Educational
+Educational:
 Learn from the code!
 The well-documented functions and clear structure make this a fantastic learning opportunity for aspiring traders and Python enthusiasts alike.

 Join the trading revolution today with the Advanced Stock Market Trading Robot!